ryantrainor/ryantrainor.github.io/_pages/research.md

 <img src="https://crosstrainor.github.io/images/tel-ground-400.jpeg"><img src="https://crosstrainor.github.io/images/tel-space-400.jpeg"><br>
 *Images of Keck Telescopes and Magellan Clay Telescope &copy; R. Trainor; Images of HST and JWST &copy; NASA/ESA*

-My students and I are studying the evolution of galaxies and quasars (also known as QSOs) at the peak epochs of star formation and black hole accretion (2 < *z* < 3).
-I am particularly interested in the properties of dwarf galaxies as well as the environments around the <b>most powerful quasars in the Universe</b>.
+I am an observational astronomer, and my students and I study the evolution of galaxies and quasars over cosmic time.
+I am particularly interested in the evolution of the faintest galaxies in the peak epochs of star formation and black hole accretion (2 < *z* < 3, 10-12 billion years ago), as well as the interactions between galaxies and supermassive black holes during this time.
 Most of my work uses optical and infrared images and spectra from the <a href="http://www2.keck.hawaii.edu/inst/lris/">LRIS</a>,